-Yes, I know this is a bit of a stretch, but gully washers do happen in Columbia, and Columbia happens to be one of the wettest countries in South America, and the next part of the Rainforest Journey is learning about the water cycle.
+Yes, I know this is a bit of a stretch, but gully washers do happen in Colombia, and Colombia happens to be one of the wettest countries in South America, and the next part of the Rainforest Journey is learning about the water cycle.
 See it all dove-tails…a bit.
 In all honesty the Gully Washer is probably set somewhere in Southern North America, but I’m alright with a bit of pretend play 🙂

 South America: Goals for this Study

 As well as working our way through the FIAR manual for The Gully Washer I would like the children to also learn about the following:

 - The country of Colombia, situated at the top of South America

 - The Water Cycle